KDL-umass/saliency_maps/README.md

 ### Interventions

 All interventions can be found in `saliency_maps/rollout.py`.
-This functions are accessible as boolean parameters when building the perturbation saliency maps based on input parameters.
+These functions are accessible as boolean parameters when building perturbation saliency maps based on input parameters.
 Note, these functions can only be called once a default agent has been run and a corresponding pickle file has been generated.
 The set of interventions is not exhaustive.
 Users can build their own interventions in the same python file and add corresponding edits in the `saliency_maps/visualize_atari/make_movie()` file.

 The generic command to create videos of interventions is: